confpad/confpad.github.io/README.md

 ## Tests

 * Run `make test`
-* You should verify the newly added config files have all required properties.
+* Tests verify all config files have all required properties.
 Have a look at examples directory.
 * Dependencies: Docker

 ## TODO